 Now, instead of fallowing some of Pueblo County’s most fertile land, farmers will be able to dry up less productive farmland and keep the best lands in production.
 Fallowed land can then be restored to a more natural state, enhancing native plant and wildlife communities.

-Palmer’s Bessemer Farmland Conservation Project has been a complex undertaking, but Roberson says the project’s hard-won accomplishments are rooted in science and economics.
+Palmer’s Bessemer Farmland Conservation Project has been a complex undertaking, but Jewett says the project’s hard-won accomplishments are rooted in science and economics.
 “If you do things correctly, you can actually increase revenue.”
 Much remains to be done, but Palmer’s work with the farming communities affected by the loss of Bessemer water represents a significant milestone for preserving local agriculture even as Front Range cities look to acquire more water for their growing populations.

 In 2020, Palmer Land Conservancy commissioned a cutting-edge Economic Impact Analysis to quantify the economic effects of a future large-scale dry-up of Bessemer farmland.
 View more information on this report.